Tom Ah See

 According to the information recorded on Ah See and Maggie Dunn's marriage certificate, Ah See was born in China in about 1840, the son of He Ong (his father) and Ah Chow (his mother).
 Ah See was a bachelor aged 45 when he married Maggie.
 Her age was recorded on the certificate as 'under 21'.

-The couple's seven children -- John, Mary, Jenny, Annie, Nellie, Kitty and an unnamed boy -- were born between 1886 and 1902.
+The couple's seven children -- John, Mary, William, Jenny, Annie, Nellie and Kitty -- were born between 1886 and 1902.
 Some time prior to November 1904, Ah See died leaving Maggie a widow and their children fatherless.
 In late 1904, 8-year-old Annie Ah See began attending the Deebing Creek Provisional School at the Deebing Creek Aboriginal Mission near Ipswich, while 5-year-old Nellie Ah See was enrolled in June 1905.
 The school register recorded that the girls lived at Deebing Creek and that their father was deceased.

 Following Ah See's death, Maggie married an Indigenous man, Peter Rouse, and returned with him and at least one of her daughters, Kitty Ah See, to the Nanango region.
-Rouse was charged with the indecent assault of Kitty (Katie) in 1911 and served a prison sentence of four years at the Brisbane Gaol.
+Rouse was charged with the indecent assault of Kitty (Kate) in 1911.
+According to the Maryborough Chronicle, Maggie gave evidence that Rouse hit her and then assaulted Kitty, but Rouse pleaded his innocence and stated that "it was a put up job by his wife to get rid of him".
+Rouse was sentenced to serve four years at the Brisbane Gaol.

 If you can provide further information on this person, please contact the Harry Gentle Resource Centre: [email protected]